To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 While having a dog does reduce your risk of being burglarized, we don’t recommend considering your dog an element of your security system.
 Burglars don’t want a dog to be barking at them and alert others of their presence and most will simply choose another home to burglarize.
 However, not all burglars think this way and unfortunately, too many dogs have been injured or worse during burglaries.
 Deterring intruders should not be your sole reason for owning a dog, but their barking does help.

-What Makes Your Home More Vulnerable to Burglary?
+What Makes My Home More Vulnerable To Burglary?

 - High privacy fence, so others cannot see them breaking in

 - Overgrown shrubs or trees near the house, so they can’t see them break a window or inside

 - Toys in the yard means kids live there, which means a mother may live there, which means jewelry